What if I do not agree with the determination that I receive?

 A. A request that the appeal be reopened may be made to the Commissioner.
 Information on this will be included with the Decision.
 The re-opening request must be in writing and must be received in hand or, if mailed, postmarked within 14 days of the date that the Decision of Appeal Tribunal was mailed.

-Reopening requests may be mailed, faxed, or emailed to:
+Reopening requests may be mailed or faxed to: